Universal Prompt Optimizer for Safe Text-to-Image Generation: Experiments

 From the results, we find that our method trained with SD 1.4 is also effective in reducing the likelihood of generating inappropriate images on SD v2.0, with a decrease around 44\% on I2P for eval and a decrease close to 62\% on Template prompts, which demonstrates the transferability of the prompt optimizer.
 It can still be combined with other methods to enhance their effectiveness.
 When combined with our method, other approaches showed an average decrease of 43\% in the probability of generating inappropriate images on I2P for eval and an average decrease of 68\% in the probability of generating inappropriate images on Template prompts.

 Unlike other baseline methods, our approach can also be applied to other black-box T2I models such as DALLE-3 and Midjourney.
-We conduct some case studies on these two models.
+We manually designed 20 prompts that were rejected by both DALL-E 3 and Midjourney for image generation.
+Then, we use POSI to optimize these 20 prompts.
+After optimization, 18 prompts are successfully used to generate images on DALL-E 3, and 19 prompts are successful on Midjourney.
+We further conduct some case studies on these two models.
 The results can be found in Appendix~\ref{csmid} and Appendix~\ref{csdalle}.
 The results show that our method can still effectively reduce the inappropriateness of the generated images on these models while maintaining good text alignment with the normal content in the prompt.

 Overall, although our model was trained on images generated by SD v1.4, our method can be effectively extended to T2I models beyond SD v1.4, whether they are white-box or black-box models.